-STANDARDS HOW YOU WILL BE MEASURED AIM: Plans and procedures in place to er nsure safe and legal food production DP.a.1 Systems must be in place to maintain the farm in a manner that does not present risks to food safety, animal welfare and environmental protection Accumulated rubbish, redundant equipment or scrap kept in c separate from livestock/ feed storage areas/ public areas ontrolled areas DP.a.2 A farm map must be in place (New) Farm map shows where applicable: all buildings all fields, including area (hectares/acres) watercourses including ditches and ponds boreholes, springs and wells, including any on neighbouring land, within 50m of the boundary any areas of high pollution risk bait point locations ■ Farm map A documented plan for the effective management of serious incidents and potential emergency situations that threaten the welfare of livestock, food safety or the environment must be in place and known to key staff You have considered the risks to your farm and documented the actions to be taken in the event of, for example: feed and/or water equipment failing fire power cuts extreme weather (drought, flooding, snow) disease outbreaks which have the potential to affect other farms/ the general public reporting activist activity (to police, relevant trade body, your Certification Body, customers) pollution incident Plan includes relevant contact details (including out of hours phone numbers) e.g. vet, electricity supplier, Environment Agency hotline, feed and water suppliers Key staff have access to plan ■ Emergency plan DP.c Systems must be in place for recording, investigating and resolution of any complaints received that are relevant to the requirements of the Beef and Lamb Standards Complaints made by Local Authority, general public, customers (e.g. abattoir feedback) or other Complaints including, but not limited to, medicine residue levels, dirty stock, welfare and environmental issues System includes recording the: complaint investigation result action taken to prevent the issue happening again Complaints record DP.d Producers must ensure that new production sites are suitable for use New production sites include, but are not limited to, buildings land, including that used seasonally The Certification Body has been informed of the site and when have added them to your Red Tractor membership When deciding if suitable for use, consideration has been give following where relevant: previous use recent applications of chemicals and soil improvers (including sludge and chicken manure) physical hazards injurious weeds possible disease or parasitic risks from previous or nearby downstream watercourses re applicable en to the ing sewage find help ■ For additional guidanc ■ For additional practica www.beefandlamb.ahc ■ To find out the enviror
+STANDARDS HOW YOU WILL BE MEASURED AIM: Plans and procedures in place to en nsure safe and legal food production DP.a.1 Systems must be in place to maintain the farm in a manner that does not present risks to food safety, animal welfare or environmental protection DP.a.2 A farm map must be in place (New) Farm map shows, where applicable: all buildings the biosecure area all fields, including area (hectares/ acres) watercourses, including ditches and ponds boreholes, springs and wells, including any on neighboring land, within 50m of the boundary any areas of high pollution risk bait point locations ■ Farm map A documented plan for the effective management of serious incidents and potential emergency situations that threaten the welfare of birds, food safety or the environment must be in place and known to key staff You have considered the risks to your farm and documented the actions to be taken in the event of, for example: feed and/or water equipment failing fire extreme weather (drought, flooding, snow) disease outbreaks which have the potential to affect other farms/ the general public disease outbreaks which have the potential to affect other farms/ the general public reporting activist activity (to police, relevant trade body, your Certification Body, customers) pollution incident Plan includes relevant contact details (including out of hours phone numbers) e.g. vet, Environment Agency hotline, energy, feed and water suppliers Key staff have access to plan ■ Emergency plan DP.b.1 An Avian Influenza contingency plan must be in place The plan is reviewed annually and updated when necessary ■ AI contingency plan DP.b.2 There must be an emergency water supply capable of providing water at maximum demand for 24 hours DP.b.3 You must contact Red Tractor and/ or your Certification Body immediately if a serious incident or emergency situation threatens the welfare of birds (e.g. stocking density breach), food safety or the environment occurs on farm (New) DP.c Systems must be in place for recording, investigating and resolution of any complaints received that are relevant to the requirements of the Broiler and Poussin Standards Complaints made by Local Authority, general public, customers (e.g. abattoir feedback) or other System includes recording the: complaint investigation result action taken to prevent the issue happening again ■ Complaints record DP.c.1 Producers must notify their Certification Body of any notification of a positive coccidiostat (e.g. nicarbazin) residue found in poultry meat An on-farm investigation is undertaken Corrective action is implemented

+STANDARDS HOW YOU WILL BE MEASURED DP.d Producers must ensure that new production sites are suitable for use (Revised) New production sites include, but are not limited to, new and existing buildings and land, including those used seasonally The Certification Body has been informed of the site and it has been added to your Red Tractor membership When deciding if suitable for use, consideration has been given to the following, where relevant: previous use physical hazards injurious weeds location of the nearest other poultry farm (preferably at least 1km distance away) and its health status where possible whether the building complies with legal requirements and has previously been assured Where to find help For information on farm fires see the Defra guidance document 'Farm Fires - Protecting Farm Animal Welfare'